WBRK (AM)

 WBRK (1340 AM) is a radio station licensed to serve Pittsfield, Massachusetts.
 The radio station is owned by WBRK, Inc. It airs a classic hits radio format.
-The station was assigned the WBRK call letters by the Federal Communications Commission.
+The station was assigned the callsign WBRK by the Federal Communications Commission.

-WBRK is powered at 1,000 watts non-directional.
-Programming is also heard on FM translator W246DM at 97.1 MHz.
+WBRK transmits 1,000 watts non-directional.
+Programming is also heard on FM translators W246DM on 97.1 MHz and W230CP on 93.9 MHz.